What is Angel Dust?

 - Violent or suicidal thoughts and behaviors

-Once users begin experiencing hallucinations, they refer to this as a “trip.”
+When people experience hallucinations, they refer to this as a “trip.”
 However, angel dust is known to cause scary hallucinations and delusions, causing many people to experience “bad trips.”
-Overall, the effects of PCP last between 6 and 24 hours.

 What are the Dangers of Abusing Angel Dust?

-Like other drugs of abuse, people who abuse this drug for extended periods of time may also place themselves at risk for developing hepatitis, HIV, and other diseases that are associated with shared needles and drug addiction.
+People who abuse PCP for extended periods of time are at risk for developing hepatitis, HIV, and other diseases that are associated with shared needles and drug addiction.

 As people take more and more of the drug, the associated risks become more likely.
 Not only that but once the body is dependent on PCP, it experiences withdrawal symptoms when not using the drug.
 While withdrawing from angel dust, people experience the following symptoms: